carbon-tracker-initiative/ag-verification-dashboard/USER_GUIDE.md

 1. **Start with the Overview**
    - Get a high-level sense from the home page
-   - Identify outliers (best and worst performers)
+   - Identify outliers (high and low performers)
    - Note category-wide patterns

-2. **Deep-Dive Strategically**
+2. **Focus on Evidence Depth**
-   - Focus on relevant companies/categories
+   - Which questions have the most/least evidence?
-   - Use filters to narrow scope
+   - Which companies provide the most thorough documentation?
-   - Compare similar companies
+   - Where are the consistent gaps?

 3. **Look for Patterns**
-   - Which questions consistently score low?
+   - Which questions consistently show low disclosure?
-   - Which companies lead in specific areas?
+   - Which companies lead in specific categories?
    - Are there industry-wide gaps?

 4. **Use Analytics for Context**